thi-ng/umbrella/packages/hdom/README.md

 - Use the full expressiveness of ES6 / TypeScript to define user interfaces
 - No enforced opinion about state handling, very flexible
 - Clean, functional component composition & reuse
-- No source pre-processing, pre-compilation or string interpolation
+- No source pre-processing, transpiling or string interpolation
 - Less verbose than HTML / JSX, resulting in smaller file sizes
 - Supports arbitrary elements (incl.
 SVG), attributes and events in uniform, S-expression based syntax